shailesh00000/my-chatbot/README.md

 Handles the steps of the conversational form, asking for and storing user information.

 **on_message Function:**
-Checks if a form is in progress, either managing the form or processing the message with the LLM chain.
+Check if a form is in progress, either managing the form or processing the message with the LLM chain.

 ## License
 This project is licensed under the MIT License.
-For more details, see the LICENSE file.
+For more details, see the [LICENSE](https://github.com/shailesh00000/my-chatbot/blob/main/LICENSE) file.